isblab/IMP_Toolbox/af_pipeline/README.md

 ```
 - `num_proteins=2` ensures that only those pseudo-domains that have at-least two proteins are in the output.
 - `num_res=5` ensures that each chain within a pseudo-domain has at least 5 residues.
-- This will results in a list of dictionaries where each dict represents a pseudo-domain in the following format.
+- This will result in a list of dictionaries where each dict represents a pseudo-domain in the following format.

 ```python
 rb1 = {